If you are a RoboHelp Classic user, upgrade your projects in a few simple steps. For more information, see Upgrade a RoboHelp Classic project.

 If you delete a status, all topics that are in the deleted status move to the default status.
 For example, the default (topmost) status in the Topic Status tab is Draft and some of your topics are in the Review status.
 If you delete the Review status, all topics that were previously in the Review status move to the Draft status.

-You can add a color and maintain a list of specified colors for your project.
+You can add or edit a color and maintain a list of specified colors for your project.
 You can also rename or delete existing colors.

 Tag groups help you group multiple related condition tags to provide relevant content to a focus group.
 You can add a tag group to the list of default tag groups.
 You can also rename and delete existing tag groups.

 Fonts are essential for the look and feel of your publication, maintaining consistency through all your topics.
 For custom fonts to work, they must be installed on the computer building the output.

 Using file explorer, you will find the FontList.xml in Project > Settings.
 You can use this file to copy the fonts to another project.

 You can optimize the display of the left toolbar in the Author and Publish view using Panels.
 They can be controlled by the user, by show/hide button associated with the panels.